 I, high permeability, high solubility; II, high permeability, low solubility; III, low permeability, high solubility; IV, low permeability, low solubility.

 Bioavailability (F) = Fraction of administrated drug that reaches the systemic circulation

 Blood-brain barrier = A selective permeability barrier that regulates the chemical environment of the central nervous system and protects it from xenobiotics.

 Caco-2 = Human colon carcinoma derived cell line used for cell monolayer permeation experiments

 Cell suspension = a liquid cell culture medium containing unattached cells

-CES = Carboxylesterase enzyme; involved in ester hydrolysis reaction
+CE = Carboxylesterase enzyme; involved in ester hydrolysis reaction